Google Doodle honours Max Born, the German Nobel laureate

-From modern day personal computers, lasers, medical imaging devices (MRI), to an array of many other significant game-changing inventions, these gifts have significantly reshaped the growth pattern of the technological era of today.
-To say at least, a lot of this can be attributed to Quantum mechanics and its role in this massive leap for human kind.
+From modern day personal computers, lasers, medical imaging devices (MRI), to an array of other significant game-changing inventions, these discoveries have significantly shaped the growth antilogarithm of the technological era of today.
+Google Doodle today is honouring German physicist Max Born for his contribution to area of Quantum mechanics.

-On his 135th birth anniversary, Google has dedicated beautiful doodle to honour German physicist Max Born, a pioneer whose concepts became the basics for narrating future of modern Quantum mechanics.
+On his 135th birth anniversary, Google has dedicated beautiful doodle to honour Max Born, a pioneer whose concepts became the basics for narrating the growth story of modern Quantum physics predictions.

 Born in Breslau on December 11, 1882 to Professor Gustav Born and Margarete, Born from his childhood was an outstanding student.
 Having completed Ph.D. from Göttingen University, he thereafter became a professor of theoretical physics.
 As a Professor, he had collaborated with some of the best minds of that time.